How to Master Poker Variance: The Best Tips For Your Mindset

 Many poker players are high performers, and they think that they should be playing and learning every single minute that they have, but that does not lead to optimal performance.

-So whenever you feel tired, demotivated, or completely unprepared to play, do something pleasant for you.
+So whenever you feel tired, demotivated, or completely unprepared to play, do something pleasant for you or even take a nap.
 Either watch a funny video, read a book, play video game or even visit a PayPal casino to gamble away a couple of bucks.

 Do anything that helps you relax, as long as it is not related to poker.
 You will see, after some quality rest, you will be able to get back to the games with a new passion, and it will easily pay for all the time you spend away from the tables.